-Vancouver Island Leisure & Shopping Guide
+Vancouver Island Leisure & Recreation Guide

 Vancouver Island and the nearby Gulf Islands are consistently voted one of the top Island destinations in the world.
 The population of Vancouver Island was 864,864 as of 2021.
 Nearly half of that population (400,000) live in the metropolitan area of Greater Victoria and stretches southeast to northwest along the western coast of British Columbia.
 Vancouver Island is easily reached by BC Ferries.